ashwinvin/atom/README.md

 ## The only bot you will ever need!

-Analyst is an advanced multipurpose bot made with python.
+Atom is an advanced multipurpose bot made with python.
 It uses postgresql as its database.
 The bot optimized for speed and efficiency.

 ## Features